akauppi/play2.4-renamed-route/README.md

 [error]
 [error]    1 error (InjectorImpl.java:1025)
 ```

-It may be a Play 2.4 bug, or something needs to be done differently within Play 2.4.
+This may be a Play 2.4 bug, or something needs to be done differently within Play 2.4.
 Posted this project to find a solution to this.

 ## References